 Each FENSA Approved Installer, from large national brands to small local companies, is assessed regularly by us to ensure its compliance to building regulations is continually maintained.
 Find your nearest approved installer today to start your project!

-How can you be sure your window or door installer is professional and meets building regulations?
+How can you be sure your window or door installer meets building regulations?
 Simple, ask if you’ll get a FENSA certificate.
-It’s all the proof you need of a job done right:
+It’s all the proof you need.

-FENSA doesn’t cover replacement windows and doors for conservatories, porches, new builds, extensions, repairs (frame not included), commercial properties.
+FENSA doesn’t cover the installation of windows and doors in new conservatories, porches, new builds, new extensions, repairs (where frame not included) and commercial properties.

 Not all installers comply with building regulations, and not all of them will register your installation with the local council.

 You’ll need to allow a few hundred pounds for this and make sure the installer agrees in their quote to rectify any non-compliance issues found by the building inspector.

 If there are problems with your installer and you can’t get them back, you may need to hire another to put things right.

 It’s your responsibility to make sure installations are registered with the local council.